ramseyjiang/go_mid_to_senior/patterns/structural/composite/readme.md

    the methods of the component interface, remember that a container is supposed to be delegating most of the work to sub-elements.
 5. Finally, define the methods for adding and removal of child elements in the container.

+Keep in mind these steps during you implement the component interface.

 Pros

 1. You can work with complex tree structures more conveniently: use polymorphism and recursion to your advantage.